 But how?
 How do you do this?
 How do you get your channel partners in a position to act as your value-adding-expert-concierge-specialist-guy?

-In this article: “Six Steps to Higher Adoption and Performance in Channel Marketing”, Elastic Digital and Sirius Decisions show how suppliers can triple channel partner marketing engagement.
+In this article: “Six Steps to Higher Adoption and Performance in Channel Marketing”, Elastic Grid and Sirius Decisions show how suppliers can triple channel partner marketing engagement.

 I’ll be covering these six steps on the blog over the next few weeks.
 If you want to find out what these steps mean for modern suppliers, and how to implement them with solid ROI in mind, be sure to subscribe to our feed.